yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * In the application layer, sensitive data is protected inside a secret.
 All communications are encrypted in a cluster.
 API Management uses only TLS 1.2.
-* Do not run containers as privileged.
+* Do not run containers in a privileged mode.
 * Only allow communication on required ports.

 ### SQL database considerations